 Below you can see some photos of these preparations.
 Huge tarps are spread out over the ground to protect the balloons when they are spread out on the ground.
 The wicker baskets are being put into place by tractors and fans are positioned to inflate the balloons with air.
 The pilot makes a final check before the crew is allowed to fill the balloon with air, and ignite the burners to heat up the air flowing into the balloon.
 I feel the heat from the burners in this early morning chill, and hear the roaring sound of the burners cutting through the quiet of the morning.
 And slowly the balloon starts to expand as the heated air inside the balloon makes it buoyant, this due to hot air having a lower density than the colder air outside the balloon.
 And slowly but surely the balloon is moving upright.

 The crew request us over and it is time to climb into the wicker basket using the footholds in the basket.
 And a graceful process it is not, lol, but with some help I got myself inside the basket.
-The pilot communicates with the crew and by radio with the other balloons, waiting for our turn for lift-off.
-One of the crew is so kind to take our photo while we eagerly and full of anticipation wait inside the basket with big smiles on our faces.
+Waiting in the balloon we observe the pilot talking to the crew, and also communicating by radio with the other balloons; all waiting for our turn for lift-off.
+One of the crew is so kind to take our photo, while we eagerly and full of anticipation wait inside the basket with big smiles on our faces.

 And then it is time!
 Our balloon starts to rise, ever so gently and quietly.
 We slowly gain height, floating up into the air.
 We look down onto the field, now almost emtied of the balloons, but a few are still there, in their final stages of preparation.
 Within short, they will also start to rise up in the air like us.
 Such a fantastic feeling to float in the air!

 We took some short videos of the preparations of the hot-air balloons that you can see below:

 And we are up into the air.... our journey had begun :-)